Hotragn/BrewDash--Data-Dashboard-Part-2/README.md

     Copyright 2025 Hotragn Pettugani

-    Licensed under the MIT License, Version 2.0 (the "License");
+    Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at